AppliedEnergistics/GuideME/docs/docs/02-changelog.md

 # Changelog

+## 21.1.1 (Minecraft 1.21.1)

+- Improved visibility of the debug overlay text and outlines.
+- Fix background panels in guide being drawn without depth test enabled, sometimes hiding other elements.

 ## 21.1.0 (Minecraft 1.21.1)

 - Switching to the NeoForge versioning scheme, this version is equivalent to version 2.6.0, except for the following changes.